leskhq/Laravel-Enterprise-Starter-Kit/README.md

 ````
 THEME.DEFAULT=red
 ````
-L51ESK comes with 3 themes: default, green and red.
+LESK comes with 3 themes: default, green and red.
 Both the red and green themes inherit much of there look from the default theme which is mostly blue and based on the look of the [almasaeed2010/AdminLTE](https://github.com/almasaeed2010/AdminLTE) Web template.
 For more details on how to configure and develop your own themes refer to the documentation of the